urosolia/urosolia.github.io/_posts/2021-8-6-MPC Part II.markdown

 ## References and code
 [1] "Learning Model Predictive Control for Iterative Tasks: A Computationally Efficient Approach for Linear System", *U. Rosolia and F. Borrelli*, IFAC World Congress, 2017

-[2] "On the Optimality and Convergence Properties of the Learning Model Predictive Controller", *U. Rosolia, Y. Lian, E. T. Maddalena, G. Ferrari-Trecate, and Colin N. Jones*.  arXiv preprint arXiv:2010.15153 (2020).
+[2] "On the Optimality and Convergence Properties of the Learning Model Predictive Controller", *U. Rosolia, Y. Lian, E. T. Maddalena, G. Ferrari-Trecate, and Colin N. Jones*.
+To appear on IEEE Transaction on Automatic Control.

 [3] "Robust learning model predictive control for linear systems performing iterative tasks", *U. Rosolia, X. Zhang and F. Borrelli*, IEEE Transaction on Automatic Control (2021)